elibracha/openapi-diff-ignore/README.md

 Field Name | Type | Description
 ---|:---:|---
-<a name="pathItemIgnoreType"></a>ignore-type | `string`| A definition of ignore type possible values are "single" or "all" all will ignore any change to the endpoint and by default the value i single with will ignore only what you defined.
 <a name="pathItemGet"></a>get | [Operation Object](#operationObject) | A definition of a GET operation on this path.
 <a name="pathItemPut"></a>put | [Operation Object](#operationObject) | A definition of a PUT operation on this path.
 <a name="pathItemPost"></a>post | [Operation Object](#operationObject) | A definition of a POST operation on this path.